ted-spence-avalara/developer-dot/_posts/2018-10-01-better-ui-components.md

 And that's really what the custom tag approach is about.
 Yes, a tag and attribute design is much nicer than class-based (the time for that switch has definitely come), but being able to design and build components that scale in either direction using standards-based HTML constructs (prefixed tag, attributes, and nesting) across a wide range of use cases is a very compelling opportunity!

-And so my eye is on custom tags, Web Components, the Custom Elements spec and the few js libs that stay close to it.
-That's the path to designing better UI components and ending this over-engineered era.
+Custom tags, Web Components, the Custom Elements spec and the few js libs that stay close to it - that's the path to designing better UI components and getting past this over-engineered era.